tchubaba/pausepi/README.md

 ## Usage

 Once installed and configured, pause ad blocking by visiting your web server's URL in your browser.
-Pi-Hole Pauser will attempt to pause all configured Pi-holes simultaneously.
+PausePi will attempt to pause all configured Pi-holes simultaneously.
 From there, you will also:

 * View the current status of pausing, including which Pi-holes were successfully paused
 * See a timer indicating when ad blocking will resume